sshen82/BandNorm_and_scVI-3D_manuscript/README.md

 In this repository, there are three folders. runAlgorithms folder consists of all codes that run algorithms to do clustering and lower-dimension reduction for scHi-C data.
 FigureGeneration includes all codes for generating figures in the article.
 OtherCodes includes codes performing other analyses such as calculating insulation.

-For more questions, please email sshen82@wisc.edu
+For more questions, please email sshen82@wisc.edu for clarification.